BenevolentAI/ukbiobank-loaders/README.md

 def get_gp_medication_data(patient_list: np.ndarray = None) -> pd.DataFrame
 ```

+Method that fetches GP medication data for the UKBB population.

 **Arguments**:

 - `patient_list` _np.ndarray_ - The patients to fetch medication data for.
   If this is empty, all UKBB patients will be used.

 **Returns**:

-- `df` _pandas dataframe_ : A canonical long dataframe with patients as the index and
+- `df` _pd.DataFrame_ - A canonical long dataframe with patients as the index and
   features as columns.

-## Acknowledgments
-This package is developed using the UK Biobank Resource under Application Number 43138.